bikeindex/bike_index/README.markdown

 We use [RSpec](https://github.com/rspec/rspec) and [Guard](https://github.com/guard/guard) for testing.

-- Run the test suite continuously in the background with `bundle exec guard`.
+- Run the test suite continuously in the background with `bin/guard`.

 - Run the entire test suite in parallel (see "Running tests in parallel" below) with `bin/rake parallel:spec`.